 What Soundproofing does NOT do

-- Soundproofing makes your room quieter, by blocking-out external noise, while…
+- Soundproofing makes your room QUIETER, by blocking-out external noise, while…

-And ideally, any recording studio should use a combination of BOTH.
+Ideally, you should use a combination of BOTH.
 But for now, if acoustic treatment is what you want…check out this article instead:

 Otherwise, let’s continue…

 - outside noises stay outside, and don’t disturb your recordings.

 - inside noises stay inside, and don’t disturb your neighbors.